Tsimonbrown78/Skeleton_Crew/README.md

 # Skeleton_Crew
-A storing of the projects I built during my Master's Degree of Computer Science
+A storing of the projects I built during my  Degree of Computer Science